eatyourpeas/checktick/docs/groups-view.md

 - Rows that are part of a repeat show a "Repeats" badge and a small remove (✕) control.
 - Removing a group from a repeat will also clean up empty repeats automatically.

-## Bulk upload syntax (optional)
+## Text Entry syntax (optional)

-You can also create repeats from the bulk upload parser:
+You can also create repeats using Text Entry:

 - Use `REPEAT-5` above the groups you want to repeat. `-5` means maximum five items; omit to allow unlimited.
 - For one level of nesting, indent the nested repeat line with `>`.